HurlesGroupSanger/DeNovoWEST/README.md

 ## Input files

-This directory contains xx files needed to recreate some of the main text figures from the Kaplanis, Samocha, van de Wiel, Zhang et al manuscript.
+This directory contains the files needed to recreate some of the main text figures from the Kaplanis, Samocha, van de Wiel, Zhang et al manuscript.
 Specifically, the following files are provided:
 1. *De novo* mutations from 31,058 individuals with a developmental disorder
 2. Extended `DeNovoWEST` results file with information about per gene mutation rates
 3. Sex information for probands in the study